 In my neck of the woods, it’s almost rhubarb season!
-So I thought I would repost Sumi von Dassow’s article on how to make a baker for rhubarb crisp, from the Pottery Making Illustrated archives.
+So I thought I would repost Sumi von Dassow’s article on how to make a baker for rhubarb crisp, from the Pottery Making Illustrated archive.

-In this post, Sumi demonstrates how she makes her lovely square baking dishes (that are great for any type of baked casserole!). –Jennifer Peollot Harnetty, editor.
+In this post, Sumi demonstrates how she makes her lovely square baking dishes (that are great for any type of baked casserole!). –Jennifer Peollot Harnetty, editor

 By springtime my green thumb gets really itchy.
 I’ve gotten my seeds and maybe I’ve been able to dig beds.
 There will be nothing to harvest yet for weeks, but green things are starting to come up.
 One of the earliest edible plants to produce a usable crop is rhubarb, and by March we may even see it pushing little pink fists through the earth and unfurling crumpled leaves.
 Time to start thinking about making a baking dish for rhubarb pies and crisps!
 If you begin this project as soon as you see the rhubarb starting to emerge, you can have it fired and glazed in plenty of time to try ceramic artist Sarah Jaeger’s rhubarb crisp recipe.

 Every cook needs a square or rectangular baking dish, which is perfect for lasagna and brownies since you can make square servings.
 Crisps and crumbles are scooped out of the dish with a spoon, so they don’t really need to be baked in a square dish, but it’s fun to make a square dish anyway.
 For this baking dish, you can use glazed porcelain, stoneware, or earthenware clay.

 Make a squared baker out of two parts—a ring and a slab.
 Start with about two pounds of clay and throw a short, wide cylinder with no bottom.